VladimirStanovov/CarND-Behavioral-Cloning-P3/README.md

 However, two really hard turns, left and then right, were still impossible to pass.
 So, I had to collect even more data, but this time this was only recovery data.
 I made several iterations, collecting images only from these hard turns, by 3000-6000 instances each time, but only when I have collected a total of 17000 additional recovery instances, I was able to finally pass through the track 2.
 However, the recovery data ruined the capability of the model to stay in the same lane, so my model sometimes switches it, but this is due to the fact that I didn't pay much attention to the dashed line in recovery data.

-You may check my succeful compliting track 2 on youtube:
+You may check my succeful compliting track 2 on youtube (image is clickable):
 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/nhPaGT6zm9o/0.jpg)](https://youtu.be/nhPaGT6zm9o)

 I have also included my jupyter notebook file where I tested data augmentation, you may check it out to see how it performs.